• Skip to primary navigation

 The extraction technique is still the same as that of white truffle oil.

-It is important to note that some producers may use synthetic ingredients or artificial flavorings to imitate the taste of real truffles when producing these oils on a large scale.
+Note that some producers may use synthetic ingredients or artificial flavorings to imitate the taste of real truffles when producing these oils on a large scale.

 However, authentic high-quality truffle oils are made only from real truffles using traditional extraction methods.